FREVA-CLINT/freva-deployment/docs/deployment/TuiHowto.md

    binary is not part of the `$PATH` variable.
 8. Set the login user name for the remote machine.

-### Notes on the solr setup
+### Notes on the databrowser setup
-Although still configurable, the name of the solr core (files) might be fixed in the future.
-Therefore we recommend using the default value.
-Any existing solr data is *not* overridden if you deploy a new solr server and do not chose to delete any pre existing data.
-The solr core data will be saved to `/opt/freva/<project_name>/solr_service/` on the host name the solr server is running on.
+Any existing data is *not* overridden if you deploy a new server and do not chose to delete any pre existing data.
+The data will be saved to `/opt/freva/<project_name>/databrowser_service/` on the host name the databrowser server is running on.

 ## Database server setup